 While the face-off and fight is well known, the focus remains away from the giantess or ogress Jara who had attached the two halves of king Brihadratha’s new born baby, and had given the baby his life back.
 The story says that king Brihadratha had two wives but no son as heir, despite the various pujas and ritualistic sacrifices made by him.
 Finally rishi Candakaushika gave Brihadratha a fruit, which the two queens divided equally and each ate one half of the fruit.
 Soon the two queens gave birth, but one child (a son) came out in two fragments, with each queen producing two equal halves of the child’s body parts.
 The two halves were thrown away, which came to the notice of Jara, who then took the two halves and joined them, bringing the baby back to life.
 It is from this Jara that the child was named as Jara-Sandha, which when translated means ‘united by Jara.’

 Interestingly, the concept of two mothers for one child is also seen in case of the Egyptian sisters Isis and Nethys who were mothers to Osiris.
 Ishtar and Belitsheri were also mothers to the Sumerian god Tammuz.
-Thus, there is a possiblity that the concept of a group motherhood as we seen in case of sapta-matrikas who are associated with Skanda -kartikeya arose from these legends.
+Thus, there is a possiblity that the concept of a group motherhood as we seen in case of sapta-matrikas who are associated with Skanda -kartikeya arose from a same source.

 While speaking to Brihadratha, Jara describes herself in the Mahabharata as a raksashi who can change forms (kamarupini).
 She is worshipped both by the royal family and the common people as ‘Grihadevi’ (the devi of households), and she describes herself as being depicted on the house and palace walls as a young woman surrounded by children.
 As Jara says, blessed are the households that paint her in this form on their house walls, and those that don’t are cursed with poverty and unhappiness (Mahabharata II.
 18, 1-6).
 Raksasi Jara was worshipped in two ways: by painting or sculpting her figure along with her children on the walls of houses; or, by offering incenses, flowers, and foods to her.
 She was the city goddess of Magadha and a protector of children.